Marianne Stanley: Early life and collegiate career

+Coaching career

 Stanley began her coaching career as an assistant at Immaculata under her former coach Cathy Rush.
 Stanley's first head coaching position was at Old Dominion University for the Lady Monarchs in 1977–78.
 In her first season, they won the NWIT tournament.
 The Lady Monarchs went on to win the AIAW women's basketball tournament in 1979 and 1980.
 She took the 1984–85 team to the NCAA championship, finishing 31–3 overall and 6–0 in conference play.

+Stanley left the position in 1987, taking the head coach position at Penn to be closer to family.
+She led the Quakers to a 11–41 record in two seasons.

+She took the head coaching job at USC in 1989, coaching for four seasons and leading the Trojans to three NCAA Tournament berths, including an Elite Eight appearance in 1992.
+Her contract was not renewed after she had asked to be paid a salary comparable to George Raveling, then the head coach of the USC men's basketball team.
+She sued the university on the basis of sex discrimination, but her suit was dismissed.

+After her exit at USC, she took a job as promotions director of the women's basketball program at Stanford.
+While head coach Tara VanDerveer left to coach the USA women's basketball team for a year, Stanley shared the interim co-head coaching job along with assistant Amy Tucker.
+Stanley and Tucker led the Cardinal to a 29–3 record, including unbeaten 18–0 conference mark.
+The Cardinal reached the Final Four, their fifth in seven seasons.